awsdocs/aws-control-tower-guide/doc_source/ec2-rules.md

 #   Scenario: 2
 #     Given: The input document is an AWS CloudFormation or AWS CloudFormation hook document
 #       And: The input document contains an EC2 security group resource or EC2 security group ingress resource
-#       And: EC2 security group or EC2 security group ingress resource has no rules allowing inbound traffic
+#       And: EC2 security group or EC2 security group ingress resource does not allow inbound traffic from a source
-#            from source '0.0.0.0/0' or '::/0'
+#            prefix list and has no rules allowing inbound traffic from source '0.0.0.0/0' or '::/0'
 #      Then: SKIP
 #   Scenario: 3
 #     Given: The input document is an AWS CloudFormation or AWS CloudFormation hook document
 #       And: The input document contains an EC2 security group resource or EC2 security group ingress resource
 #       And: EC2 security group or EC2 security group ingress resource has rules allowing inbound traffic
-#            from source '0.0.0.0/0' or '::/0'
+#            from a source prefix list, or source '0.0.0.0/0' or '::/0'
 #       And: EC2 security group or EC2 security group ingress resource has a rule that allows all traffic
 #            ('IpProtocol' is set to '-1' or another protocol number)
 #      Then: FAIL